← All ModulesModule 1.1 · $0–$250K Toolkit Mindset & Theory of Constraints

 Correct Sequence

-Most common mistake: Optimizing your onboarding process when you don't have enough leads to fill it.
-Improving delivery when sales is the bottleneck.
-You're busy but not moving the needle.
+Working on the wrong bottleneck.
+Optimizing your onboarding process when you don't have enough leads to fill it.
+Improving service delivery when sales is the constraint.
+You feel busy — but you're not moving the needle.

 Diagnosis